 Post16 Provision Budget

 The Post16 Provision Budget (PPB) is for Kent children in care (CiC) and young care leavers (YCL) in years 12 and 13 who are engaged in some form of education, training or employment.
 It can be accessed by those who are living both in and outside of Kent.
+Applications will not be considered for young people who are beyond school Year 13.

 What is it for?